 Conclusion

-The conclusion we can draw is that new Logging options in Oracle 12c can be used to reinforce the use of Nologging option or disable it.
+The conclusion we can draw is that new logging options in Oracle 12c can be used to reinforce the use of Nologging option or disable it.
 The Nologging option has a legitimate use case in data warehousing where you are creating a table and logging is not required since the table can be recreated at any time from a source system.
-One concern is that when Nologging is used on a data guard standby it can make it invalid.
-FORCE LOGGING in most cases is good and is the best way to guaranty that no data is lost through error or ignorance.
+One concern is when Nologging is used on a Dataguard on standby Nologging can make it invalid.
+FORCE LOGGING is good in most cases and is the best way to guaranty that no data is lost through error or ignorance.